-Our programs use certain hazardous chemicals and materials, including radioactive and biohazardous materials
+Our programs use certain hazardous chemicals and materials, including materials.

 In addition the land where the MIWSFPA building is located is a brownfield site that requires monitoring as a result of contamination prior to our purchase of the property for \$1.
 A Risk Assessment (RA) was submitted to the Ministry of the Environment and Climate Change (MOECC).
 The RA outlined how the site could be managed to reduce the risk of occupants, plants or animals coming in contact with the contaminants.
-The MOECC reviewed and accepted the risk assessment and issued a Certificate of Property Use (CPU).
-The CPU and RA will require ongoing monitoring.
+The MOECC reviewed and accepted the risk assessment and issued a Certificate of and RA will require ongoing monitoring.
+Quantification